davidjbuchanan/MS3-lockdown/README.md

 As it contains three topics (feeding, playing and mindfulness) it was important to partition these topics clearly for ease of use.
 To acheive this the navbar displayed each of these topics in its own discrete, but essentially identical, dropdown menus.
 Likewise the homepage's body presents three uniform rows, one for each topic.
 Please note that the 'Eat and Feed' topic is the only topic which has been elaborated, the other two are for future development.

 Each page displays an identical navbar and footer and similar body for each page, this was deliberate to aid users' navigation of the site.
-The navbar is elaborated for the pages where you add or edit a recipe .
-This was to allow the user to have rapid access to buttons that allow you to add and delete input fields; as this is a floating navbar this is a useful tool for the author/editor of recipes.
+The navbar is elaborated for the pages where you add or edit a recipe.
+This was to allow the user to have rapid access to buttons that allow them to add and delete input fields; as this is a floating navbar this is an accessible and useful tool for the author/editor of recipes.

 ### User Stories

+Who is the user?
+Essentially this could be anyone enduring a form of lockdown but is principally aimed at those with a young family with children aged 3 to 16; thus there is a facility for food making, entertainment and hobbies.
+All of which is designed to nourish the dody and minds of children and adults.

 "**_As a user, I would like to_** _____________________________"